-Intentionally flouting public safety and return to play guidelines: A person or team who is found to have played in a game, practice, or event when unsafe to due so in regards to school, local, state, or USQ/MLQ guidelines will be ineligible to compete at the next US Quidditch Cup.
-These consequences will be applied if a player or team practices outside of the stage that their state/province qualifies for.
+Intentionally flouting public safety and return to play guidelines: A person or team who is found to have played in a game, practice, or event when unsafe to due so in regards to school, local, state, or USQ/MLQ guidelines will face disciplinary sanctions.

 To report a violation of the return to play guidelines, please fill out this form.
 Following receipt of the report, USQ’s gameplay team, in conjunction with the risk management team, will do a full investigation and make a determination on disciplinary action.

 COVID-19 GENERAL GUIDELINES

 The Centers for Disease Control and Prevention (CDC) offers general guidelines and recommendations for the public on how to limit the spread of COVID-19.
 They currently include:

 - Conduct routine cleaning of frequently touched surfaces and equipment.

 - Further sanitization procedures, such as frequent hand washing, can be found here.